Answer Posted / sanjith

 Post New Answer View All Answers

-How do I remove programs from the start menu?
+How do I get the toolbar back?